Life Enjoyed

 Each day is a gift because You are the present.

-All of the other small, but beautiful things coming from Your Hand are only stocking stuffers.
+All of the other small, but beautiful gifts coming from Your Hand are stocking stuffers.

 You are the Best Gift under the tree, on the Tree.
 I will celebrate You on this ordinary Monday with the joy and wonder of Christmas Day.